CyrilPeponnet/slackhal/REAME.md

 Usage: slackhal [options] [--plugin-path path...]

 Options:
 	-h, --help               Show this help.
 	-t, --token token        The slack bot token to use.
-	-p, --plugin-path path  The paths to the plugins folder to load [default: ./plugins].
+	-f, --file confing		 The configuration file to load [default ./slackhal.yml] -p, --plugins-path path  The paths to the plugins folder to load [default: ./plugins].
 	--trigger char           The char used to detect direct commands [default: !].
+	--handler port			 The Port of the http handler [default: :8080].
 	-l, --log level          Set the log level [default: error].
 ```

 ## Configuration file